 Piedmont Culinary Guild is a 501 C3 non-profit organization founded on the principle idea that sharing resources and promoting educational opportunities can help develop and secure our local food system.
 We are committed to sharing our strengths and building our local food economy.

-From kids’ cooking camps to farm and garden seminars to brewery anniversary parties to Restaurant Week .. and more, PCG Members have lots for you to do this month.
-Check out the July PCG Events Calendar!
+Dinners, Farming/Gardening workshops, fundraisers, cooking & mixology classes, and more!
+PCG Members have lots for you to do this month.
+Check out the PCG Events Calendar!

 Recent Job Postings

 Savory Spice Shop, in the South End neighborhood in Charlotte, NC is hiring full and part-time Spice Merchants & Key Holders.
 These positions involve a high level of interaction with customers from education, to selection from over 400 spices & herbs, to fulfilling spice needs via a variety of options.

 Rooster’s Uptown Charlotte location has an immediate need for a line cook to organize station and set up station for service.
 This is an entry-level position.
 Minimum one year of professional kitchen experience.
 Culinary school students will also be considered.

 You can find Piedmont Culinary Guild members throughout the area, including restaurants, farms, farmer’s markets, purveyors, artisan food companies, and other establishments where “supporting our own” takes front and center.
 Please join us by supporting those who support our neighbors.